Doct3rWatson/personal-page/_projects/1_project.md

 related_publications: false
 ---

 I started this project because I wanted a certain smart calendar that was going viral online but without the price tag.
+The code is available on my GitHub.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">